List of Stateside Puerto Rican communities: Virginia

 In Virginia, almost half of the Puerto Rican population is in the many independent cities of the Hampton Roads area, including Newport News, Hampton, Virginia Beach, Norfolk, Chesapeake, Williamsburg, James City County, and York County.
 In fact, outside Florida, the region stretching from the Hampton Roads metropolitan area of Southeastern Virginia up to the Tri-cities portion of the Richmond metro area has the highest percentage of Puerto Ricans of any metropolitan area or urban region in the Southern United States.
 Though, Puerto Ricans are largely spread out throughout the Hampton Roads area and most cities range around 2-3% Puerto Rican.

 A large chunk of the remainder is mainly in the Richmond-Tri Cities area and the DC suburbs of Northern Virginia.
 In Richmond area, Puerto Ricans are present in the city of Richmond, the Tri Cities area, Chesterfield County, and Prince George County.
 In Northern Virginia, Puerto Ricans are spread out, but higher concentrations are present in Stafford County, Spotsylvania County, Prince William County, and King George County.

 North Carolina

 In North Carolina, there are significant and growing Puerto Rican populations in Fayetteville, and the metro areas of Raleigh/Durham and Charlotte.
 There are also notable numbers of Puerto Ricans in places like Concord in the Charlotte area, Clayton in the Raleigh area, Jacksonville, Winston-Salem, Greensboro, and Greenville.

 Georgia

 In Georgia, over two-thirds of the state's Puerto Rican population is located in the Atlanta metropolitan area.
 In the Atlanta area, the Puerto Rican population is spread out, but present in significant numbers in Atlanta, Marietta, as well as many smaller cities in Gwinnett County, Henry County, and Cobb County.
-The remainder is in other areas throughout the state, especially cities like Savannah, Augusta, Hinesville, and Columbus usually with ties to Fort Moore.
+The remainder is in other areas throughout the state, especially cities like Savannah, Augusta, Hinesville, and Columbus usually with ties to Fort Benning.